A Look Through the Prism of Illness

 - Learn and try to understand their symptoms, how they manifest, and how to soften the blows.
 According to the health topics experts from pro writers, the only way to be genuinely supportive of a person living with a mental disorder is to try and put yourself in their shoes.

 - Show empathy and consideration for what a person with a mental disorder is going through.
-Don’t try to “fix” them or dictate them what to do.
+Don’t try to “fix” them or dictate to them what to do.
 Just be present, supportive, and loving.

 - Try not to get offended, angry, or impatient in your interactions.
 People with mental illnesses often already feel enormous amounts of pressure coming from the inside, so avoid adding up to it.